Yes, America's big voice on the right is away today.

 That's where the money is.

-People say, Why do you rob banks?
-'Cause that's where the money is.
+People say, why do you rob banks?

 I mean, who would have thought about that, by the way?

-I'm a small government guy, but I think actually when you're outsourcing security clearances, that may be uh a stage too far.
+I'm a small government guy, but I think actually when you're outsourcing security clearances, that may be a stage too far.

 But that's basically government security clearances.

-Uh, by the way, I don't know who does the security clearance for the company that does the security clearances.
+By the way, I don't know who does the security clearance for the company that does the security clearances.

 This is the national security version of that.

-Uh who does the security clearance on the security clearance company when you've outsourced the security clearance to the security clearance people?
+Who does the security clearance on the security clearance company when you've outsourced the security clearance to the security clearance people?

-But but why do you think that company is based in Falls Church, Virginia?
+But, but, why do you think that company is based in Falls Church, Virginia?

-Uh because that's that's uh suburban Washington.
+Because that's suburban Washington.

-They've also uh gone up too.
+They've also gone up too.

 That's where the money is.